panva/node-oidc-provider/docs/README.md

 #### nonceSecret

 Specifies the cryptographic secret value used for generating server-provided DPoP nonces.
 When provided, this value MUST be a 32-byte Buffer instance to ensure sufficient entropy for secure nonce generation.
+Nonces are derived from this secret rather than stored; the same value MUST be configured on all instances of a deployment and kept stable across restarts.

 _**default value**_: